ARTICLE 1 – APPLICATION OF GENERAL TERMS AND CONDITIONS TO ONLINE SALES

 ARTICLE 5 – CANCELLATION AND REFUND OF E-TICKETS

 5.1. - Cancellation by the Customer: any request for cancellation must be made at the cinema’s ticket office no later than forty-five minutes before the start of the screening for which the Customer has purchased a ticket.
+Ladies Night tickets can only be refunded at least 48 hours prior to the session.
 For payments by bank card, refunds will be paid via a bank transfer to the bank account associated with the bank card used to make the purchase.
 It should be noted that no refund can be made if the bank card used for the initial order has expired when the cancellation is requested.
 For other payment methods, the card used for the order will be credited with the number of tickets cancelled (excluding the Pathé Pass card).
 It should be noted that no credits can be processed if the card used for the initial order has expired.
 The card used will be re-credited immediately.

 5.2. - Cancellation by the cinema: Subject to the application of Article 7 (Force majeure) below, in the event that the screening is cancelled by the Cinema, it will either offer the Customer an invitation (excluding Special Screenings) or, depending on the circumstances, a refund of the order (excluding tickets ordered with the Pathé Pass card) in accordance with the terms and conditions below.
 The Customer may choose their preferred option except in the cases referred to below.